 Tabletop roleplaying games often require note-taking for specific objects in a scene, or landmarks on a map.
-Foundry Virtual Tabletop supports the use of placing journal entries on the map to serve as map notes.
-This article will familiarize you with the process of creating map notes, editing existing map notes, and how permissions for journal entries determine visibility of map notes.
+Foundry Virtual Tabletop supports the creation of Map Notes that you can easily place on a Scene, allowing gamemasters and their players to easily reference notes they've made.
+This article will familiarize you with the process of creating map notes, editing existing map notes, and how permissions for Journal Entry Pages determine visibility of map notes.

 Creating Map Notes

 Map notes can be created by a gamemaster or assistant GM or, in cases where Users and Permissions have been have been configured to allow it.
 This can be done using the Create Map Note button from the Journal Notes layer, or by dragging and dropping a Journal Entry or Journal Entry page from the sidebar tab to anywhere on a Scene.